DOS Days

 Thanks to Eirik Øverby for providing images of his card that closely resembles a Yamaha Audician 32 Plus, but is the Philips PCA750AF:

-And these 3 images of an Audician 32 Plus A00 are courtesy of Dusko Marincic:
+These 3 images of a Genius-branded Audician 32 Plus A00 are courtesy of Dusko Marincic:

 Drivers